ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

    * If the Partner ID is Inactive, respond with message "INACTIVE"
    * If the Partner ID is of configured length and is Active, respond with "ACTIVE"
 5. Throws an error if an input parameter is empty
-6. In case of Exceptions, system triggers relevant error messages.
+6. In case of exceptions, system triggers relevant error messages.

 [**Link to design**]() _**update the link**_